odradev/odradev.github.io/docusaurus/versioned_docs/version-0.8.1/basics/10-cross-calls.md

 storage for later use.
 If we deploy the `MathEngine` first and take note of its address, we can then deploy `CrossContract` and use `MathEngine` to perform complicated calculations for us!

-To call the external contract, we use the `{{ModuleName}}ContractRef` that was created for us by Odra:
+To perform a cross-contact call, we use the `{{ModuleName}}ContractRef` that was created for us by Odra:

 ```rust title="examples/src/features/cross_calls.rs"
 MathEngineContractRef::new(self.env(), math_engine_address).add(3, 5)